Benzene Exposure | Benzene Lawyer

 Limiting Benzene Exposure in the Workplace

-Coupled with proper the protection, your employer must also properly train you on the proper use of your assigned respirator.
+Coupled with proper protection, your employer must also properly train you on the proper use of your assigned respirator.

 In addition to the proper safety equipment and training, your employer must provide you with the proper protective clothing.
 For example, boots, gloves, sleeves and aprons are necessary to limit your skin’s exposure to the chemical.
 Similarly, your employer should you provide with protective, splash proof eyewear or safety goggles.